OpenNebula/website/content/product/cloud_cluster_provisioning/cloud_cluster_providers/overview.md

 }
 ```

-For more information about Provider datamodel and configuration please refer to [Provider configuration](/product/operation_references/configuration_references/provider.md) section.
+For more information about Provider datamodels and configuration, refer to [Provider](/product/operation_references/configuration_references/provider.md).

 ## Provider Structure

-A Provider in OpenNebula is based on information extracted from the drivers located in a modular directory structure that encapsulates all components required for infrastructure provisioning and configuration.
-Each driver is defined by a top-level directory identified by a unique name (e.g., `aws`, `scaleway`, `onprem`).
-The default location for driver directories is `/usr/share/one/oneform/drivers`, but this can be customized via the `ONE_LOCATION` setting in your OpenNebula installation.
+A provider in OpenNebula relies on the information extracted from the drivers located in a modular directory structure that encapsulates all components required for infrastructure provisioning and configuration.
+Each driver is defined by a top-level directory identified by a unique name, such as `aws`, `scaleway`, and `onprem`.
+The default location for driver directories is `/usr/share/one/oneform/drivers`, but you can customize the location via the `ONE_LOCATION` setting in your OpenNebula installation.

-The following illustrates the usual directory structure of a driver:
+The following illustrates the directory structure of a driver:

 ```default
 drivers/